Li88leOwl/Reconnaissance-Scripts-/README.md

 ##### **FEATURES** 🪶
 <p>
  HTTPS Validator:
  Check the validity of HTTPS support on websites.
-Quickly identify whether a site supports secure connections.
+Quickly identify whether a site supports secure connections.<br>
  More scripts coming soon! 🦉

 ##### **How to Use**: :dependabot: